irrwahn/ffpreview/README.md

-# Ffpreview
+# FFpreview

-Ffpreview is a python script that acts as a front-end for ffmpeg to generate interactive thumbnail previews for video files.
+FFpreview is a python script that acts as a front-end for FFmpeg to generate interactive thumbnail previews for video files.